Budgeting for Couples: Goals, Money Systems, and Savings

 Many couples combine the methods, adjusting as life evolves.

-4. How Should Couples Manage Debt, Savings, and Everyday Spending?
+4. Manage Debt, Savings, and Everyday Spending as a Team

-A helpful approach is to divide your financial plan into three sections:
+A useful tip is to bifurcate your financial plan into three parts:

 Debt

-Decide which debts to pay off first – high interest, emotional stressors, or small balances that give a quick win.
-Agree on the amount you’ll allocate monthly.
+Which debts are you going to pay off first – high interest, emotional stressors, or small balances that provide a quick win?
+So, settle on how much you plan to spend every month.

 Savings